OndiekiFrank/gallery/README.md

 1. Make a change to the landing page of the website.
 2. Add a big "MILESTONE 3" to the site to indicate the milestone.
 3. Ensure that the website visible through Render shows both "MILESTONE 2" and "MILESTONE 3".

+# Milestone 4

+## Introduction

+This repository contains the source code for the project "Darkroom".
+Darkroom is a web application for managing photos.

+## Slack Integration with Jenkins

+### Setting Up Slack Integration

+1. Follow the instructions at [Slack Integration Documentation](https://slack.com/intl/en-ke/help/articles/115005265063-Integrate-Jenkins-with-Slack) to integrate Jenkins with Slack.
+2. Create a Slack channel called `YourFirstName_IP1` and invite your TM to it.

+### Updating Jenkins Pipeline

+1. Update your Jenkins pipeline to send a Slack message on successful deploy.
+2. The message should include the build ID and the link to Render where the site is uploaded.
+3. Utilize environment variables to include dynamic information in the message.

+## Website Changes

+1. Make a change to the landing page of the website.
+2. Add a big "MILESTONE 3" to the site to indicate the milestone.
+3. Push all your changes to the repository.
+4. Ensure that the website visible through Render shows "MILESTONE 2", "MILESTONE 3", and "MILESTONE 4".

+## Important Note

+Please ensure that all changes are properly tested before merging branches and deploying to production.